This is a sponsored post written by me on behalf of Bay Alarm Medical. All opinions are 100% mine.

 Once the light turns green, you have to test it.
-I was kind of nervous to push the button to test it since I wasn’t really sure what would happen, but a nice woman named Wendy came right on and asked me if I was having a medical emergency.
+I was kind of nervous to push the button to test it since I wasn’t really sure what would happen, but a nice woman named Wendy came right on and asked me if I needed urgent medical help.

 I let her know I was testing the system and she was very kind and helpful.
 She confirmed they have my correct address in the system so that if I should need to press the help button for real, they’d know where to send the ambulance.